aws-amplify/docs/cli/concept.md

 ### amplify configure project
 This command allows the user to change the project configuration set during the init process.

-# The Amplify cli artifacts
+# The Amplify CLI artifacts
 ## amplfy folder structure
 The CLI places the following folder structure at the root directory of the project when `init` is completed successfully:
 <br/>